department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/vitals/rollout-checklist.md

 ### Engineering

-- [ ] Sign-in loads over the home page and pass next page parameter to send visitor directly to the tool after completing a successful sign on
+- [X] Sign-in loads over the home page and pass next page parameter to send visitor directly to the tool after completing a successful sign on

-- [ ] All pages/components have latest content:
+- [X] All pages/components have latest content: _- All content is up-to-date with current designs.
+As new changes are made to the designs, development is implementing those as well_

-- [ ] Unit test coverage is sufficient
+- [X] Unit test coverage is sufficient _- 88.96%	90.84%	89.33%	76.83%_

-- [ ] Accessibility test coverage is sufficient
+- [X] Accessibility test coverage is sufficient _- All features requiring accessibility checks have been tested accordingly_

 - [ ] End-to-end test coverage is sufficient

-- [ ] Functional issues resolved
+- [X] Functional issues resolved

-- [ ] Engineering information documented and stored in GitHub
+- [X] Engineering information documented and stored in GitHub

 - [ ] A temporary redirect is available at va.gov/my-health/ back to the tool until the My health landing page